michaelmalamut/MechaCar_Statistical_Analysis/README.md

 * The p-value for Lot3 is smaller than the 0.05 significance level.

 ## Study Design Comparing the MechaCar to the Competition

+The transport sector is one of the largest sources of CO2 emissions and a major source of air pollution.

+Is the MechCar prototype better for our enviornment than it's competitors?

+To test for MechaCar and it's competitors impact on the enviorment, we will perform a statistical analysis based on the following metrics:

+ - CO2 Emissions
+ - MPG

+Null Hypothesis: There is no difference in CO2 emissions between MechaCar and its competitors.

+Alternate Hypothesis: There is a difference in CO2 emissions between MechCar and its competitors.

+Statisitcal Test: T-Tests on CO2 Emissions

+Data needed: CO2 emissions for MechCar and their competitors in a dataframe